Vitek-Lab/MSstatsShiny/README.md

 ### Online

 The online application is located at <http://www.msstatsshiny.com/>.
-The online version is constrained to processing only input files smaller than 100 MB.
-Due to this, we recommend processing large datasets using a local installation.
+The online version is constrained to processing only input files smaller than 100 MB; therefore, we recommend processing large datasets using a local installation.

 ### Load Package